 Commission work is fraught with potential pitfalls for an artist.
 What if the customer doesn't like the finished artwork?
-Who's going to pay for the time and effort expended to make the piece?

 As you can see, a finished piece of art can look quite a bit different than a photo.
 My style of art is called Naif.
 Those that know my style of art tend to love the custom pieces I make, as did the owner of this left handed yarn bowl.